Skip to main content

 RESP withdrawal penalty

-• RESP was open at least 10 years, each Beneficiary is over 21 and not eligible for EAP.
+The RESP was open at least 10 years, and each beneficiary is over 21 and not eligible for EAP; or all RESP beneficiaries are deceased; or payment occurs in the 35th year following the year of the RESP's inception date

 Useful terms to know when navigating RESP accounts

-Canada Education Savings Grant: The portion the government of Canada contributed to the RESP.
-There is a lifetime maximum of $7200 per Beneficiary.
+Canada Education Savings Grant (CESG): The portion the government of Canada contributed to the RESP.
+There is a lifetime maximum of $7,200 per Beneficiary.

-Educational Assistance Payments (EAP): Amounts paid from the RESP to the Beneficiary (the student) comprised of the Canada Education Savings Grant, Canada Learning Bond and any provincial matching programs, plus any investment income earned inside the RESP.
+Educational Assistance Payments (EAP): Amounts paid from the RESP to the beneficiary (the student), including the CESG, CLB, and any provincial matching programs, plus any investment income earned inside the RESP.

-Post-secondary Institution: You might be wondering what's classed as a post-secondary institution.
-According to the Government of Canada, this is classified as:
+Post-Secondary Institution: according to the Government of Canada, this is classified as:

-• Trade schools and other specialized skills institutions that are certified by the Ministry of Employment and Social Development Canada that teaches skills in an occupation such as plumbing, HVAC, welding, truck driver training, esthetics, hairstyling and makeup application.
+• Trade schools and other specialized skills institutions that are certified by the Ministry of Employment and Social Development Canada that teaches skills in an occupation such as plumbing, HVAC, welding, truck driver training, esthetics, hairstyling, and makeup application.
 Students develop or upgrade skills.
 Distance education programs may also qualify.
-You can see a complete list by province here.

-• A university, trade school or college outside of Canada that offers either full-time courses of at least 3 weeks in duration, or part-time courses of at least 13 weeks' duration.
+• A university, trade school or college outside of Canada that offers either full-time courses of at least three weeks in duration, or part-time courses of at least 13 weeks' duration.

-Promoter: The financial institution who is administering the RESP.
+Promoter: The financial institution that administers the RESP.

-Qualifying Education Program: A post-secondary level or distance education of at least 3 weeks' duration that requires at least 10 hours of course work per week.
+Qualifying Education Program: A post-secondary level or distance education of at least three weeks' duration that requires at least 10 hours of course work per week.

-Specified Education Program: A post-secondary education program of at least 3 weeks' duration that requires at least 12 hours per month on course work.
+Specified Education Program: A post-secondary education program of at least three weeks' duration that requires at least 12 hours per month on course work.

 Subscriber: The person making the contributions to an RESP.